 Emergency shelters were used in particular in 2015 and 2016 but have mostly been closed down since.
 One notable exception was the reception facility at the Berlin arrival centre which continued to operate on the premises of the former airport of Tempelhof where newly arrived asylum seekers were still accommodated, sometimes for several weeks, under conditions described as "inhumane" by NGOs.
-In December 2018, the Refugee Council of Berlin reported that 1,000 asylum seekers were still living in emergency shelters at the Tempelhof facility and in former army barracks, while more than 1,000 places in newly built facilities were not allocated to asylum seekers due to organisational problems.331 The closure of the facility at Tempelhof was finally announced on 20 December 2018.332 In April 2019, Tempelhof was replaced by a new arrival centre in Berlin-Reinickendorf.333
+The facility at Tempelhof was finally closed in 2019 and replaced by a new arrival centre in Berlin-Reinickendorf.
+As of January 2022, it was reported that the State government plans to re-open the Tempelhof facility to accommodate refugees from Afghanistan, since the government decided in December to allow the entry and residence of 500 persons from Afghanistan for humanitarian reasons (see also Section on Family Reunification).
+S18